k-box/k-box/docs/developer/commands/user-import-command.md

 The role column must contain a particular string in order to be understood by the command, acceptable values are here listed:

-- `guest` : the user will have a Guest account
 - `partner`: the user will have a Partner account
 - `projectadmin` or `project-admin`: the user will manage projects
 - `admin`: the user will be a K-Box administrator